Content of the audio

 Also, these are a few tips that will help you to have better content:

-- Prepare, have a schedule for the show on paper.
+- Prepare, have a schedule for the paper show.

 - Make it matter, ask a question to your listeners to make them think about it.